EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    /snapshot after,
-    /snapshot after,"Choose the nearest snapshot after a date" Permissions,"worldedit.snapshots.restore"
+    Description,"Choose the nearest snapshot after a date" Permissions,"worldedit.snapshots.restore"
     Usage,"/snapshot after <date>"
        <date>,"The soonest date that may be used"